Tim G. J. Rudner

 Google Scholar

 My research interests span machine learning, AI safety, and AI governance.
 The goal of my research is to create well-specified, robust, and transparent machine learning models that can be deployed in safety-critical and high-stakes settings.
-I am particularly interested in (i) understanding and expanding the statistical foundations of generative models [1,2] (with a focus on robustness to domain shifts [1,2], reliable uncertainty quantification [1,2,3], and interpretability [1,2,3]), (ii) creating trustworthy AI agents [1,2,3], and (iii) designing regulatory approaches that enable the effective governance of frontier AI models [1,2].
+I am particularly interested in (i) understanding and expanding the statistical foundations of machine learning models (with a focus on robustness to domain shifts [1,2], reliable uncertainty quantification [1,2,3], and interpretability [1,2,3]), (ii) advancing scalable oversight of frontier AI systems [1,2,3,4], (iii) creating trustworthy AI agents [1,2,3], and (iv) designing regulatory approaches that enable the effective governance of frontier AI models [1,2,3].

-Short bio: I am an Assistant Professor of Statistical Sciences at the University of Toronto, a Faculty Member at the Vector Institute for Artificial Intelligence, and a Faculty Affiliate at the Schwartz Reisman Institute for Technology and Society.
-I am also a Junior Research Fellow of Trinity College at the University of Cambridge, an Associate Member of the Department of Computer Science at the University of Oxford, a Faculty Associate at Harvard University’s Berkman Klein Center for Internet and Society, and an AI Fellow at Georgetown University’s Center for Security & Emerging Technology.
+Short bio: I am an Assistant Professor of Statistics and Computer Science at the University of Toronto, a Canada CIFAR AI Chair and a Faculty Member at the Vector Institute for Artificial Intelligence, and the Chief Scientist at Vijil.
+I am also a Junior Research Fellow of Trinity College at the University of Cambridge, an Associate Member of the Department of Computer Science at the University of Oxford, a Faculty Affiliate at the Oxford Martin AI Governance Initiative, a Faculty Associate at Harvard University’s Berkman Klein Center for Internet and Society, a Faculty Affiliate at the Schwartz Reisman Institute for Technology and Society, and an AI Fellow at Georgetown University’s Center for Security and Emerging Technology.
 Before joining the University of Toronto, I was an Assistant Professor and Faculty Fellow at New York University.
 I hold a PhD in Computer Science from the University of Oxford, where I was a Qualcomm Innovation Fellow and Rhodes Scholar.

 News

-≫≫ I have joined the University of Toronto as an Assistant Professor of Statistical Sciences!
+≫≫ I have joined the University of Toronto as an Assistant Professor of Statistics and Computer Science!

 Sep '25 I was appointed a Junior Research Fellow of Trinity College at the University of Cambridge!